apache/qpid/qpid/java/client/README.txt

 NoOp logging by the client.

-More information on using SLF4J is available at http://www.slf4j.org/manual.html which details some of the suipported logging implementations and their associted SLF4 bindings as available in the SLF4J distribution.
+More information on using SLF4J is available at http://www.slf4j.org/manual.html which details some of the supported logging implementations and their associated SLF4 bindings as available in the SLF4J distribution.